biemond/biemond-orawls/README.markdown

 Oracle WebLogic / Fusion Middleware puppet module V2
 ====================================================

-optimized for Hiera, refactored and only for Linux
+Got the same option as the wls module but optimized for Hiera, refactored and only for Linux

+For full hiera examples, see the usages below this page

 created by Edwin Biemond  email biemond at gmail dot com
 [biemond.blogspot.com](http://biemond.blogspot.com)